helenebm98/EAM-AX7-TEST1703/15_Consumption.md

 5. If you add a line on the **Items** FastTab, when you select the item in the **Item number** field, there are three tabs that may contain items: On the **All items** tab, all active items are shown.
 On the **Spare parts** tab, a list of all approved spare parts from the object type setup is shown.
 On the **Object BOM** tab, all items related to the object BOM is shown.
 ###### NOTE
 You may find the list of items on the **Spare parts** and **Object BOM** tabs useful if, for example, the work order was created due to a breakdown or another unplanned event.
 In that case, an item forecast may not be related to the work order.

 6. Click **Validate journals** to validate the journal lines before posting.
 7. Click **Post journals** to post the journal lines.

 8. After you have posted the consumption journals, you can update the work order stage, for example to "Ended", to indicated that the work order has been completed.

 ###### NOTE
-In the **Show** field placed in the upper right corner of the form, select which journal lines you want to see: All, Not posted, or Posted.
+In the **Show** field placed at the top of the form, select which journal lines you want to see: All, Not posted, or Posted.
 Posted journals have a check mark in the **Posted** check box.

 When item lines are created in the work order journal, product dimensions and tracking dimensions related to the item are automatically transferred to the journal line.